irskep/irskep.github.com/content/posts/2012-12-15-what-ive-been-doing-lately.md

 Category: Side Channel
 Tags: literallycanvas, startups, meta, yelp

-Two months ago I started my new job at Graffiti Labs after working at Yelp for almost a year and a half.
+I recently started my new job at Graffiti Labs after working at Yelp for almost a year and a half.
 During that time, I did a lot of work on [mrjob](http://mrjob.readthedocs.org/) and [tron](http://packages.python.org/tron/).